 As has been the case with just about everything in 2020, Christmas on the Square in Danville, Indiana, is going to look and feel a bit different.
 But the good news is, it is happening!

-If your idea of a perfect holiday experience elicits visions of a Norman Rockwell painting or perhaps a scene from the classic movie, A Miracle on 34th Street, then Christmas on the Square may be the event to attend and Danville, Indiana, the place to visit this holiday season.
+If your idea of a perfect holiday experience elicits visions of a Norman Rockwell painting or perhaps a scene from the classic movie, A Miracle on 34th Street, then Christmas on the Square may be the event to attend and Danville the place to visit this holiday season.

-But, here's what I love most.
 Thanksgiving weekend is often busy with event after event.
-What you need to know is that this simple, yet profound offering is free and comes with no extra planning on your part.
+But this simple, yet profound activity is free and comes with no extra planning on your part.
 Just show up and enjoy.
 There are no tickets to purchase, and you can stay as long as you like, even past the advertised event hours.

 If you have family and friends in town for the holidays, bring them.
-They're sure to enjoy.
-This also provides an opportunity to soak up the surrounding businesses and eateries in Danville.
+They're sure to enjoy it as well.

 You also can get the annual first glimpse of the Winterland drive-through light show in nearby Ellis Park.
 That attraction always kicks off just as Christmas on the Square is winding down and is just a short drive away.